rwinkhart/arch-install-script/README.md

 # Overview
-An Arch Linux installtion script that can be used to install and configure Arch Linux with my preferred setup.
+An Arch Linux installation script that can be used to install and configure Arch Linux with my preferred setup.

 Some major/noteworthy differences from common configurations: